-We can't consider their meeting a mere chance.
+We can't consider their meeting a mere chance. two miles" (Matthew 5:41, NIV), Rebekah did more than what she was asked.

 Every day we encounter in our path dozens of little things we should consider.
 Some of them are dealt with automatically and are soon out of the away.
 Others seem to be of little importance and are neglected.
 But there are times when small things are handled as they should be, with effort and energy.
 God knows how many miraculous and great events pass unheeded by us for no other reason than that we allow small things to remain small.